 Why to Consider Growing Spaghetti Squash

-Growing your own means you can basically source your whole dinner from the garden.
+Growing your own spaghetti squash means you can basically source your whole dinner from the garden.
 How awesome is that?

 Even if you haven’t jumped on the veggie-noodle spiralizing bandwagon yet, spaghetti squash lets you bake up veggie noodles without needing to buy new kitchen equipment.
 Always a good thing in my book.